Harriett Ellen Arey: Career

-Not long after, her husband was called to the principalship of the State Normal School (now University at Albany, SUNY) in Albany, New York, which he held for two or three years.
-But, his health having been damaged by a protracted illness, he was obliged to give up for a time the duties of his position; and, through the year 1867, he took charge of the department of Natural Science in the Normal School at Brockport, New York, while his wife held, at the same time, the position of lady-principal of the school.
+Not long after, Arey's husband became principal of the State Normal School (now University at Albany, SUNY) in Albany, New York, a position which he held for two or three years.
+But, his health having been damaged by a protracted illness, he was obliged to give up for a time the duties of his position; and, through the year 1867, he took charge of the department of Natural Science in the Normal School at Brockport, New York, while Arey served as lady-principal of the school.
 Her youngest child being then old enough to go with her into the school room, she had decided that in her husband's uncertain state of health her place was at his side.
-When, at the close of this year, he accepted the principalship of the second normal school of Wisconsin, (now University of Wisconsin–Whitewater), then about to be opened at Whitewater, she took charge of the ladies' department in this school as "Preceptress and Teacher of English Literature, French, and Drawing".
+When, at the close of this year, he accepted the principalship of the second normal school of Wisconsin, (now University of Wisconsin–Whitewater), then about to be opened, she headed the ladies' department in this school as "Preceptress and Teacher of English Literature, French, and Drawing".
 The dedication of the new building at Whitewater had hardly taken place, when the sudden death of their only daughter gave the family a shock.
 The responsibilities of a large and constantly growing school left no time for literary effort, but as the preceptress occupation suited her, for nine or ten years, she continued in the work.

-After nearly a decade in this field, she returned East, and, through the winter of 1876–7, was, with her husband, in charge of a ladies' school in Yonkers, New York, but in the following autumn, moved with her husband to Buffalo.
-A few years later, she found herself back in Cleveland, her husband having received a call to the charge of the normal school in that city.
+After nearly a decade in this field, Arey returned East, and, through the winter of 1876–7, was, with her husband, in charge of a ladies' school in Yonkers, New York, but in the following autumn, returned with her husband to Buffalo.
+A few years later, she found herself back in Cleveland, her husband having received a call to take charge of the normal school in that city.

 In 1884, Arey published a small volume entitled: "Home and School Training," (Lippincott & Co., Philadelphia), and soon after, undertook the editing of The Earnest Worker, the organ of the Women's Charitable Association of Cleveland.
 Her principal writings were Household Songs and Other Poems (New York, 1854); and Home and School Training.

 Arey was one of the founders and first president of the Ohio Woman's State Press Association.
 For many years, she served as president of an active literary and social club.

 Death

-Harriett Ellen Grannis Arey died April 26, 1901, and was buried in Cleveland.
+Harriett Ellen Arey died April 26, 1901, aged 82, and was buried in Cleveland.